 How Much Testosterone do Bodybuilders Need?

-Men do not experience any negative side effects associated with testosterone when their levels fall within the normal range.
-In fact, having the right amount of testosterone actually lends a lot to overall health and well-being.
-You probably already understand the effects of having too little testosterone, but having too much can also cause problems.
-Most of these side effects are the result of the body’s conversion of excess testosterone into estrogen, and they include:
+Men do not experience any negative side effects when their levels fall within the normal range.
+In fact, having the right amount actually lends a lot to overall health and well-being.
+You probably already understand the effects of having too little, but having too much can also cause problems.
+Most of these side effects are the result of the body’s conversion of excess into estrogen, and they include:

 - Oily skin and acne